 Doune Castle is the atmospheric stand-in for the fictional Castle Leoch in Outlander.
 Once you’re done exploring the castle, treat yourself to an Outlander-inspired souvenir from the gift shop.

-3 Blackness Castle
+3 Filming at Blackness Castle

 Known as the ‘ship that never sailed’, Blackness Castle was built in the 1400s by one of Scotland’s most powerful families, the Crichtons.
 It was used as a garrison fortress and a state prison, and cuts an imposing presence looking out over the Firth of Forth.